rstrube/sagi/README.md

 # sagi (Simple Arch Gnome Installer)
 Sagi is a concise, easy to follow installation script for Arch linux which results in a minimal Arch "vanilla" Gnome installation.

+Sagi was last tested and confirmed working with Arch Linux ISO: `archlinux-2022.11.01-x86_64.iso`.

 ## Using sagi to install Arch Linux
 1. Boot off of latest version of the Arch Linux ISO
 1. Configure networking